getodk/docs/docs/central-projects.rst

 You will find a detailed breakdown of user roles :ref:`here <central-users-web-roles>`.

-To assign or remove Managers, Viewers, or Collectors for a Project, first go to the Project overview page, then click on the :guilabel:`Project Managers` tab under the Project name.
+To assign or remove Managers, Viewers, or Collectors for a Project, first go to the Project overview page, then click on the :guilabel:`Project Roles` tab under the Project name.
 You should see the following page:

    .. image:: /img/central-projects/roles.png